tushgaurav/site-beta/README.md

 docker-compose up
 ```

+### File Structure and Naming Conventions

+- All base level components are in `src/components`, these are components that are used across the entire application.
+- Page specific components are in `src/app/(frontend)/<page-name>/_components`, these are components that are used on a specific page or a group of pages, these are generally not used higher up in the component tree.
+- Generally, all components should be named like `component-name.tsx` in lower case with hyphens separating the words.

 ## Contributing

 Found a bug or have an idea?
 Feel free to open an issue or submit a PR.
 I'd love the help!